amirmasoudabdol/SAM/docs/introduction.rst

 of a specific theory will be skewed toward incorrect conclusions.

-Unfortunately, studying and understanding effects of some of the other questionable research practices, QRPs, are not often as straightforward or apparent as the effect of *optional stopping*.
-The list of degrees of freedoms is long [cite], and researchers are not fully aware of their consequences on the final outcome of their research.
-At the same time, the scientific community is also not fully understand (or agree on) the propagative impacts these practices on our collective knowledge, i.e., *true effect size*.
+Unfortunately, studying and understanding effects of some of the other questionable research practices are not often as straightforward or apparent [cite, cite] as the effect of *optional stopping*.
+The list of degrees of freedoms is long [cite], and researchers are not fully aware of the consequences of certain procedures on the final outcome of their research.
+At the same time, the scientific community also do not fully understand (or agree on) the propagative impacts these practices on our collective knowledge [cite, papers supporting some of the qrps], a.k.a, *true effect size*.